20 Fastest Animals in the World

 Quarterhorse - Fastest Animals in the World

-There are some animals at the bottom of the list that moves at the same pace.
+Some animals at the bottom of the list move at the same pace.

 One of these is the quarter horse, which is usually quicker than its most common thoroughbred relatives, at least a quarter-mile away, making it one of the fastest animals in the world.